honganh1206/honganh1206/README.md

 I'm a passionate developer focused on building efficient, scalable, and reliable software.
 I love diving deep into complex problems and creating elegant solutions.

 - 💡 Exploring distributed systems, compilers, and low-level programming
-- 🟦 Building a Go-based Redis clone from scratch
+- 🟦 Building a toy programming language in Go and a Go-based Redis clone from scratch
 - 🟢 Experimenting with compilers and programming language design
 - 📚 Always learning and sharing knowledge